tashfeen786/tashfeen786/README.md

 ### 💡 Tech Philosophy
 <p align="center">
-  <i>"Every dataset and every line of code is an opportunity to drive business success and create digital solutions."</i>
+  <i>"Every dataset and every line of code is an opportunity to drive business success and create intelligent digital solutions."</i>
 </p>

 ### 🚀 Future Aspirations
 - Becoming a Power BI expert and delivering business intelligence solutions
-- Expanding machine learning  skills with Python and machine learning models
+- Expanding machine learning and generative AI skills with Python and modern frameworks
 - Contributing to open-source projects to share knowledge and grow as a developer

-<h3 align="center">🔥 Passionate about solving real-world problems with data and delivering value through analytics & machine learning. 🔥</h3>
+<h3 align="center">🔥 Passionate about solving real-world problems with data, AI, and automation to deliver meaningful value. 🔥</h3>